A Geriatrician’s Advice on Sleep Problems and Dementia

 Common Causes of Sleep Changes

-It’s hard to manage a problem if you don’t understand why it might be happening.
-There are several factors that can cause seniors with dementia to have sleep problems.
-These include:
+It’s hard to manage a problem if you don’t understand the cause of it.
+Several factors can cause people with dementia to have sleep problems.
+Here are a few to keep in mind:

-1. Sleep changes with aging.
+- Sleep changes with aging.
 Healthy aging adults do experience changes with their sleep as they age.
 Sleep becomes lighter and more fragmented, with less time spent in deep REM sleep.
-One study also estimated that total sleep time decreases by 28 minutes per decade, starting in mid-life.
-Although these changes are considered a normal part of aging, lighter sleep means it’s easier for aging adults to be woken up or disturbed by any other sleep-related disorders or problems, such as arthritis pain at night.
-Aging is also associated with a shift in the circadian rhythm, so that many seniors find themselves sleepy earlier at night and hence wake up earlier in the morning.
+One study also estimated that starting in mid-life, total sleep time decreases by 28 minutes per decade.
+These changes are considered a normal part of aging.
+However, lighter sleep means it’s easier for aging adults to be awakened or disturbed by things such as arthritis pain at night or sleep-related disorders.
+Aging is also associated with a shift in the circadian rhythm, the body’s inner system for aligning itself with a 24-hour day.
+Many seniors find themselves tired earlier in the evening and tend to wake up earlier in the morning.

-2. Chronic medical conditions and medications often affect sleep.
-Studies have found that older adults often experience “secondary” sleep difficulties, which means that the sleep problems are being caused by an underlying health problem.
-Many people diagnosed with Alzheimer’s have additional chronic health problems that may be associated with sleep difficulties.
-Treating such problems can help improve sleep.
-Common causes of secondary sleep problems include:
+- Chronic medical conditions and medications often affect sleep.
+Studies have found that older adults often experience “secondary” sleep difficulties.
+Secondary sleep difficulties are sleep problems that may be the result from other underlying health issues.
+For example, many people diagnosed with Alzheimer’s have additional chronic health problems that may be associated with sleep difficulties.
+Treating underlying causes can help drastically improve sleep.
+Common causes of secondary sleep problems include the following:

 - Heart and lung conditions, such as heart failure or chronic obstructive pulmonary disease